ssyram/hax-dev/docs/frontend/index.md

 3. **`driver-hax-frontend-exporter`**: a [custom `rustc` driver](https://jyn.dev/rustc-driver/#paths).
 Instead of compiling Rust into a binary, `driver-hax-frontend-exporter` exports ASTs as JSON.
-4. **`hax-frontend-exporter`**: a library that mirrors Rust's internal ASTs, enriches them, and provides bridges to its own AST representation.
+4. **`hax-frontend-exporter`**: a library that mirrors Rust's internal ASTs as its own enriched AST representation.
+This library also provides bridges from Rust's ASTs to its enriched ASTs.

 ![](./workflow-diagram.excalidraw.png)